QiuYukang/5G-LENA/doc/source/nr-module.rst

 resources for others to use.

 The NR module currently offers three specializations of the OFMA schedulers.
-These specializations are implemented in the following classes:
-``MmWaveMacSchedulerOfdmaRR``, ``MmWaveMacSchedulerOfdmaPF``, and
-``MmWaveMacSchedulerOfdmaMR`` , and are, respectively, performing the downlink scheduling in a round robin (RR), proportional fair (PF) and max rate (MR) manner, as explained in the following:
+These specializations perform the downlink scheduling in a round robin (RR), proportional fair (PF) and max rate (MR) manner, respectively, as explained in the following:

 * RR: the available RBGs are divided evenly among UEs associated to that beam
 * PF: the available RBGs are distributed among the UEs according to a PF metric that considers the actual rate (based on the CQI) elevated to :math:`\alpha` and the average rate that has been provided in the previous slots to the different UEs.
 Changing the α parameter changes the PF metric.
 For :math:`\alpha=0`, the scheduler selects the UE with the lowest average rate.
 For :math:`\alpha=1`, the scheduler selects the UE with the largest ratio between actual rate and average rate.